Hidden dualities in 1D quasiperiodic lattice models: Generalized local duality transformation

 \paragraph{Application to generic models.---}

-The definition of $\chi_{c}$ can be easily generalized to more generic models.
-Due to its circulant structure, any matrix $\mathcal{O}_{c}$ can be written in the form of Eq.$\,$\ref{eq:chi_c_Oc}.
-This allows us to define the diagonal matrix $\chi_{c}$ for any duality transformation.
-With this in mind, from this point on we generalize the definition of $\chi_{c}$ in Eq.$\,$\ref{eq:chi_c_Oc} for any model characterized by a duality matrix $\mathcal{O}_{c}$, as defined in Eq.$\,$\ref{eq:definition_Oc}.
-We consider generalized eigenvalues $\chi_{c}^{p}$ that are, similarly to the previous section, evaluations of a generalized function $\chi_{c}(x)$ at $x=x_{p}=\mod(n_{2}p/n_{1},1)$.
-This function fully characterizes $\mathcal{O}_{c}$, but it is unknown in general.
-Our method to compute $\mathcal{O}_{c}$ provides a way to obtain such function in generic models.
+The definition of $\bs{\chi}_{c}$ can be easily generalized to other models using that the duality transformation, $\mathcal{O}_{c}$, defined in Eq.$\,$\eqref{eq:definition_Oc}, is a circulant matrix and thus can always be written in the form of Eq.$\,$\eqref{eq:chi_c_Oc}.
+Two dual points $P$ and $P'$ of a given approximant, $\tau_{c}=n_{2}/n_{1}$, of a quasiperiodic model define a set of eigenvalues $\chi_{c}^{p}$, which can be parametrized as the function $\chi_{c}(x)$ evaluated at $x=x_{p}=\mod(n_{2}p/n_{1},1)$.
+In the following, we provide numerical evidence that the function $\chi_{c}$ can converge very fast with the order of the approximant, i.e. $\chi_{c}(x)\simeq\chi\left(x\right)$.
+Thus, the method we describe above to explicitly compute $\mathcal{O}_{c}$ provides a way of effectively approximating $\chi$ for generic models.

-As examples, we show results for $\chi_{c}(x)$ at some points in the phase diagram, for the AA-NNN and the LM, in Fig.$\,$\ref{fig:fig10}.
+To illustrate our findings, we show in Fig.$\,$\ref{fig:fig10} the function $\chi_{c}(x)$ obtained for the AA-NNN and the LM.
+The SD points are indicated in the phase diagrams in Figs.$\,$\ref{fig:fig10}(a,d).
 The CA's states used to define $\mathcal{O}_{c}$ were selected so that their energies were the closest possible to the selected points in the phase diagram.
-For the LM, $\mathcal{O}_{c}$ was defined only for wave functions and their translations within the upper layer (containing $n_{1}$ sites by definition).
-A similar duality transformation could be found for the lower layer.
+For the LM, $\mathcal{O}_{c}$ was defined from the real-space and dual wave functions and their translations within the upper layer (containing $n_{1}$ sites by definition).
+A similar duality transformation could be defined for the lower layer, from the real-space and dual wave functions within this layer.